Levalicious/P2PNet/README.md

 * Optional : Implement alternate network topologies (standard mesh, hypercube, toroid)
 * ~~Optional : Encrypt traffic between peers by default.~~ Implemented.
 However, sender & receiver are known to peers who relayed the message.
 * Optional : Implement UPnP Support
+* Implement more frequent peer checking - Removal of dead peers needs to be reliable.
+* Implement IP ban list to ignore messages from.

+## Usage:
+Navigate to the directory this repo was saved in and run 'mvn install'.
+You can import the resulting jar file to your project and initialize a network using the methods described below.

 ## Commands: